tmusula/moringa-phase4-project/README.md

 - Integrate geospatial analysis (e.g., mapping crash hotspots)
 - Explore time-series trends in crash causes
 - Build a dashboard or deploy as an API
+- Incorporate additional data such as traffic flow or enforecement presence